Love (2020 film)

-Love is a 2020 Indian Malayalam-language black comedy psychological thriller film written and directed by Khalid Rahman and produced by Ashiq Usman under the banner of Ashiq Usman Productions.
-The film stars Rajisha Vijayan, Shine Tom Chacko in lead roles.
+Love is a 2020 Indian Malayalam-language psychological thriller film written and directed by Khalid Rahman and produced by Ashiq Usman under the banner of Ashiq Usman Productions.
+The film stars Shine Tom Chacko and Rajisha Vijayan in the lead roles.

 Love marks the tenth project of Ashiq Usman and third film of Khalid Rahman after Unda and Anuraga Karikkin Vellam.
 The film is co-written and edited by Noufal Abdullah.
 The music is composed by Yakzan Gary Pereira and Neha Nair, while Jimshi Khalid was hired as the cinematographer.
-The film received mostly positive reviews from audiences and critics, who praised the dark theme, dialogues, acting, music and screenplay.

 Plot

-The movie begins when Deepthi is doing scanning and the doctor confirms that she is 8 weeks pregnant.
-Her husband Anoop gets a text message "I am pregnant" but he continues to play a violent video game.
-Deepthi reaches home and soon they both start arguing.
-The fight turns violent and Anoop pushes her against their picture on the wall and Deepthi immediately collapses.
-Confused, Anoop decides to suicide and tries to cut his nerves using a shaving blade and then he hears a ring on the door.
-He takes the body of Deepthi to the bathroom.
+The movie begins when Deepthi is doing scanning and the doctor confirms that she is eight weeks pregnant.
+She texts her husband Anoop saying she is pregnant, but he continues to play a violent video game.
+Deepthi reaches home, and soon they both start arguing.
+The fight turns violent, and Anoop pushes Deepthi against their picture on the wall, and she immediately collapses.
+Confused, Anoop decides to commit suicide and tries to cut his veins using a shaving blade.
+He then hears his doorbell ring and takes Deepthi's body to the bathroom.

-At the door, it was a friend of Anoop played by Gokulan and he starts talking about his life's problems and starts drinking of what was left in the bottle Anoop was having.
-Anoop tries to console his friend saying that he has to talk out the indifferences with his wife.
-Apparently he doubts his wife is having an affair with his partner and the partner is trying to steal all his money by cheating him in their combined business.
-His wife is blaming him for not having kids, but when Anoop says he had already impregnated his earlier girlfriend and his friend replies that he cannot tell that to his wife and prove himself.
-He wants to suicide because he is fed up with life but after speaking to Anoop he changes his mind and decides to kill his partner instead.
+At the door, it was Anoop's friend, and he starts talking about his life's problems and starts drinking of what was left in the bottle Anoop was having.
+Anoop tries to console his friend, saying that he has to talk out the indifferences with his wife.
+Apparently, he doubts his wife is having an affair with his partner and the partner is trying to steal all his money by cheating him in their combined business.
+His wife is blaming him for not having kids, but when Anoop says he had already impregnated his earlier girlfriend and his friend replies that he cannot tell that to his wife and prove himself, he wants to commit suicide because he is fed up with life.
+However, after speaking to Anoop, he changes his mind and decides to kill his partner instead.

-Meanwhile, another friend played by Sudhi Koppa comes home with his girl friend and tells Anoop that they both need to spend half an hour in their bedroom.
-While the friend and his girl friend are talking in the room, the girl friend receives a message from a guy and he gets annoyed.
+Meanwhile, another of Anoop's friends comes home with his girlfriend and tells Anoop that they both need to spend half an hour in their bedroom.
+While the friend and his girlfriend are talking in the room, the girlfriend receives a message from a guy, and he gets annoyed.
 He asks her to immediately delete all messages and stop talking to him.
 Meanwhile, he gets a call from his wife and starts questioning him where he is.
-He denies that he is with his girl friend and that he does not have any contact with her.
-That starts a fight between them and the girl friend leaves saying that she does not want to be a casual partner for him.
+He denies that he is with his girlfriend and that he does not have any contact with her.
+That starts a fight between them, and the girlfriend leaves, saying that she does not want to be a casual partner for him.